EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: Discussion

 \paragraph{Modeling}

 In our current formulation, Gaussians are attached with diffuse albedos.
 While this already yields high-quality reconstructions and renderings, it still falls short of the richness of real-world materials.
 For example, highly specular objects such as the metallic range hood and microwave oven in Fig.~\ref{fig:graph-material-recovery-albedo-psnr} are not faithfully reproduced.
-In real scenes (e.g., Fig.~\ref{tab:comparison-with-fipt} and Fig.~\ref{fig:Result-real-lectureroom-relighting}), reflections on the whiteboard and ceiling are also difficult to capture.
-Extending EAG-PT with a compact parametric model, such as a simplified Disney BRDF~\cite{DisneyBRDF}, should further improve realism and enable a broader range of appearance effects.
+In real scenes (e.g., Figs.~\ref{fig:Result-real-comparison-with-fipt},\ref{fig:Result-real-lectureroom-relighting}), reflections on the whiteboard and ceiling are also difficult to capture.
+Extending EAG-PT with a compact parametric model, such as a simplified Disney BRDF~\cite{DisneyBRDF}~\cite{GS-IR,GaussianShader,IRGS}, and with refraction modeling, should further improve realism and enable a broader range of appearance effects.
+Besides, although adding new terms such as roughness and metallic in Eq.~\ref{eq:2d-gaussians-ray-tracing-values} is straightforward, differentiable estimation of these parameters might be difficult.

 Moreover, the indoor scenes considered in this work are predominantly confined and dominated by artificial illumination, whereas real indoor environments often receive significant external lighting, as in \textsc{e-officeview1}, \textsc{e-officeview2}, and \textsc{e-riverview}.
 Incorporating an environment map with explicit window modeling, as in MILO~\cite{FIPT-ref-MILO}, is a promising direction to extend EAG-PT to more diverse and open indoor configurations.